decred/dcrblog/content/posts/2020-06-02-private-way-to-stake.md

   - The database is only accessed by the vspd process.
 There is no need to expose the system to additional risk by opening ports for other processes to access the database.
+- No need to set up and maintain an SMTP server for registration emails or password recovery.
 - Voting wallet servers only require dcrwallet and dcrd to be running.
 There is no longer an additional VSP process, i.e. stakepoold, running on voting servers.